mathworks-ref-arch/matlab-production-server-on-aws/README.md

 # Prepare Your AWS Account
 1. If you do not have an AWS account, create one at https://aws.amazon.com by following the on-screen instructions.
 2. In the top navigation, select the region where you want to deploy MATLAB Production Server.
 You must select one of these supported regions:  <ul><li>**US-East (N. Virginia)**</li><li>**Europe (Ireland)**</li><li>**Asia Pacific (Tokyo)**</li></ul>
 3. Create a [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in that region.
-The key pair is necessary beacuse it is the only way to connect to the instance as an administrator.
+The key pair is necessary because it is the only way to connect to the instance as an administrator.
 4. If necessary, [request a service limit increase](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase) for the Amazon EC2 instance type or VPCs.
 You might need to do this if you already have existing deployments that use that instance type or you think you might exceed the [default limit](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) with this deployment.

 # Deployment Steps